Ocean Conservancy: Previous names

-Accomplishments
+Initiatives

-Fisheries
+Sustainable Fisheries Programs (1992)

-After a four-year advocacy effort, Ocean Conservancy helped enact a Congressional rewrite of the Magnuson–Stevens Fishery Conservation and Management Act in 1996, which changed how fisheries are managed.
-It remains the nation's primary fisheries law.

-Before 1996, the law contained no provisions to stop overfishing or require the rebuilding of fish stocks.
-There was no prohibition of bycatch when fish and animals are caught unintentionally by fishing gear or nets targeting specific species.
+After a four-year advocacy effort, the Ocean Conservancy helped enact a Congressional rewrite of the Magnuson–Stevens Fishery Conservation and Management Act in 1996, which changed how fisheries are managed.
+The act remains the nation's primary fisheries law.
+Before 1996 the law contained no provisions to stop overfishing or require the rebuilding of fish stocks.
+There was no prohibition of bycatch when fish and animals were caught unintentionally by fishing gear or nets targeting specific species.
 Nor was there a directive to protect fish habitats.
-Ocean Conservancy lobbied successfully to close these loopholes and establish more sustainable fishing practices.
+The organization lobbied successfully to close these loopholes and establish more sustainable fishing practices.

-Marine mammals
+Seal Rescue Fund (SRF) (1979)

-Ocean Conservancy aims to protect marine mammals and their habitats.
+The Ocean Conservancy aims to protect marine mammals and their habitats.
 In 1979, the organization established the Seal Rescue Fund (SRF) to protect marine mammals from commercial exploitation.
 Its efforts to ban whaling resulted in the International Whaling Commission adopting an international moratorium on commercial whaling in 1982.
 In 1984, Ocean Conservancy led efforts against the U.S.-sanctioned fur seal hunt by blocking the renewal of the North Pacific Fur Seal Treaty in the Pribilof Islands, as well as efforts to protect dolphins from the tuna industry.
 Ocean Conservancy also assisted in the creation of the dolphin-safe tuna-labeling program.

-Sea turtles
+Sea Turtle Rescue Fund (1987)

-Ocean Conservancy's effort for sea turtles, which resulted in the requirement for turtle excluder devices (TEDs) in shrimp trawl gear, saves thousands of turtles each year.
-Ocean Conservancy's Sea Turtle Rescue Fund appealed directly to shrimpers to voluntarily address the problem of sea turtles drowning in their nets.
+The organization's efforts to save sea turtles from being victim to bycatch resulted in federal and state regulations requiring the use turtle excluder devices (TEDs) in shrimp trawl gear, saves thousands of turtles each year.
+The organization's Sea Turtle Rescue Fund appealed directly to shrimpers to voluntarily address the problem of sea turtles drowning in their nets.

-Ocean Conservancy played a major role in derailing proposals to reopen international trade in sea turtle products and in ending Japanese imports of Hawksbill sea turtle shells.
+The Ocean Conservancy played a major role in derailing proposals to reopen international trade in sea turtle products and in ending Japanese imports of hawksbill sea turtle shells.